 Year 7 Mathematics is taught in broadly-banded groups based on ability with differentiation within the group.
 In Years 8 and 9 the classes are set by ability.

-To secure and build on the pupil’s achievements at Primary School.
+To secure and build on the student's achievements at primary school.

-To encourage pupils to develop their thinking skills and problem-solving abilities.
+To encourage students to develop their thinking skills and problem-solving abilities.

-To enable pupils to use their mathematical knowledge across the whole curriculum with confidence.
+To enable students to use their mathematical knowledge across the whole curriculum with confidence.

-To ensure that every pupil is given the opportunity to work to the limit of his or her potential.
+To ensure that every student is given the opportunity to work to the limit of their potential.

 Meeting Individual Needs

-Before pupils arrive at Northgate, liaison work with the primary schools and transfer information gives us a clear indication of the potential of each pupil.
-We enjoy good support from the Learning Support Faculty so that those who are less able at Mathematics receive extra help with basic concepts.
-Equally we strive to promote the very best and each year some of our pupils are selected for able children workshops and national competitions.
+Before students arrive at Northgate, liaison work with the primary schools and transfer information gives us a clear indication of the potential of each student.
+We enjoy good support from the Learning Support team so that those who are less able at Mathematics receive extra help with basic concepts.
+Equally we strive to promote the very best and each year some of our students are selected for national competitions.

 Methods of Working

 Part of the curriculum involves mathematical skills without the use of a calculator but for much of the time access to calculators will be actively encouraged.
-It would greatly help if every pupil has his or her own calculator – an excellent model is available for purchase through the school, priced currently at £5.50.
-In addition each pupil should bring a ruler, protractor and a pair of compasses to every Mathematics lesson.
+It would greatly help if every student has their own scientific calculator.
+In addition each student should bring a ruler, protractor and a pair of compasses to every mathematics lesson.